 If the Company's positions are sustained by the taxing authority in favor of the Company, the entire balance at December 31, 2008 would reduce the Company's effective tax rate.
 The Company does not expect its unrecognized tax benefits to change significantly over the next 12 months.
 The Company recognizes accrued interest and penalties related to uncertain tax positions in income tax expense.
 As of December 31, 2008, the Company does not have an accrual for the payment of tax-related interest and penalties.
-As of December 31, 2007, the Company had accrued approximately \$331,000 for the payment of tax-related interest and penalties in the consolidated balance sheets.
+As of December 31, 2007, the Company had accrued approximately \$331,000 for the payment of tax-related interest and penalties, the balance of which is carried in accrued liabilities in the consolidated balance sheets.